 It’s crazy to think that every time someone watches a video, they are actually seeing the story through the eyes of the cinematographer who orchestrates each shot.
-It can be a rewarding career, but hard to break into.
+It’s a rewarding career, but not without its challenges.
 So how does one break into such a competitive and creative industry?
 What makes one stand out and drive one to be the best cinematographer one can be?
 I sat down with PäR M Ekberg, the cinematographer behind music videos such as Praying by Ke$ha and Beautiful Trauma by P!nk, as well as tour videos like Taylor Swift’s 1989 World Tour and Beyonce and Jay-Z’s On the Run Tour.
-With his resume also filled with shorts, features, and commercials, he is force to be reckon with, and has great advice for aspiring filmmakers.
+With his resume also filled with shorts, features, and commercials, he is a force to be reckon with, and has great advice for aspiring filmmakers.

 Interview conducted by: Katie Constantine

 Edited by: Morgan Moore, Tiffany Chan, & Katie Constantine

 Cover image provided by the artist

 What inspired you to become a cinematographer?